Historical, Political, & Social Timeline

 War, the fallen ...

-It wasn't till after the war that people asked congress to pass and fund a low to collect and inter the bones of the fallen.
-Thus, began the idea that notification of family, burial, or return of the body was the responsibility of the government.
+After the Civil War people ask congress to pass and fund a law to collect and inter the bones of the fallen.
+Thus, begins the idea that notification of family, burial, or return of the body as the responsibility of the government.

-The bill that was written didn't address the collection of bones for all Civil War soldiers.
-The confederate soldiers were not included and black soldiers were discriminated as to their final resting place in some cemeteries.
-Ladies of Hollywood Memorial Association is one such group formed in the south to collect, move, bury, and care for the graves in Richmond’s Hollywood Cemetery.
+The bill didn't include the collection of bones for all Civil War soldiers.
+Confederate soldiers were not included and black soldiers were discriminated as to their final resting place in some cemeteries.
+Ladies of Hollywood Memorial Association is one group that formed in the south to collect, move, bury, and care for the graves in Richmond's Hollywood Cemetery.
 It is also thought this group began the idea of Memorial Day to honor the fallen.

 1861 - 1865